What Is Multi-Factor Authentication, and How Can I Use It?

 Possession based, which is linked to something you have such as a cryptocard, mobile device or ATM card.
 When using a mobile device, for example, a one-time password (OTP) can be generated to provide access for only one login session or transaction.

 Inherence based, which is tied to what you are such as a fingerprint or eye scan.
-Apple notably introduced inherence factor authentication with its Face ID and the iPhone TouchID biometric fingerprint reader.
+Apple notably introduced inherence factor authentication with its iPhone TouchID biometric fingerprint reader.
 Another place this factor is common is for granting access to a data center – firms may want to use biometric screening as a second authenticator.

 Speaking of a second authenticator, multi-factor authentication is established by requiring two of the above factors.
 This means that in addition to providing a password for access, a user would also need to provide a separate PIN number, for example.